 Dr. Stewart’s work been featured in numerous books and publications such as Audacity of Faith: Christian Leaders Reflect on the Election of Barack Obama, What We Love About the Black Church: Can We Get A Witness? and Black Practical Theology.
 She has been featured in Gospel Today and Spirit magazine, “Soul Sanctuary” (released April 2006), a desktop documentary of the essential highlights of the African American worship experiences across denominations nationwide and The African American Pulpit, a quarterly journal that serves as a repository for the very best of African American preaching and provides practical and creative resources for persons in ministry.

 Dr. Stewart has had the distinction of being the morning preacher for the Hampton Ministers Conference in June 2009 and the Conference Preacher for the Hampton Ministers Conference in June 2011.

-More than 4,000 persons have united with the Christ Missionary Baptist church under Dr. Stewart’s leadership.
-In addition to significant numerical growth, the church has experienced exponential physical and financial growth.
+Under Dr. Stewart’s leadership, CMBC has experienced significant numerical, physical and financial growth.
 The church has purchased several additional properties to accommodate their increasing growth.
 The church offers more than fifty ministries, which are intended to minister to the Spirit, Soul and Body of every person and lead to personal transformation.
 She travels extensively conducting workshops, revivals, and seminars.
 Dr. Stewart is a woman with a heart for God and God’s people.